sagemathinc/cocalc_tutorial/students/students_tuto.md

 ![drag](./assets/drag.png)

-* **Content in the internet**: If you have your files in a gitHub repository, Dropbox, Google drive, or similar, click on the **New** button.
+* **Content in the internet**: If you have your files in a GitHub repository, Dropbox, Google drive, or similar, click on the **New** button.
 On the file name box paste/write the url to the documents and click on the **Download from the internet** button.

 ![Download](./assets/download.png)

-* Terminal: if you have your files in a gitHub repository you can create a terminal instance and copy the contents using
+* Terminal: if you have your files in a GitHub repository you can create a terminal instance and copy the contents using

 ```
 git clone "url"